 Role 2: Nerve Origin Point

 The Pons also serves as a point of origin for multiple different nerves.
 Those nerves are the trigeminal nerve, the abducens nerve, the facial nerve, and the vestibulocochlear nerve.
-Let’s go over what each of those nerves are and what they do.
+Let’s go over what each of those nerves is and what it does.

 - Trigeminal nerve (CN V): This nerve is responsible for motor functions and sensation in the face